 The authors of the study are quite right to underline the importance of the data collected, particularly in the light of a considerable lack of any alternative data speaking for (or against) the implementation of Agile management methods.
 However, they don't fail to point out, that the way the BBC team has operated during this study has significant lean traces to it (rather than Agile).
 What they have in mind specifically?

-- Relying on data, not job descriptions - when you compare the Scrum stand-up and notice that the focus is on what a team member has been doing and has in store, this lean team's stand-ups were concentrated on the items' progress through stages, more than on the people themselves
+- Relying on data, not job descriptions - when you view the Scrum stand-up, you notice, that focus is on what a team member has been doing and has in store; meanwhile, this Lean team's stand-ups were concentrated on the items' progress through stages, more than on the people themselves.

-- Kaizen (continuous improvement) - while doing Scrum, there is a tendency to retrospect (by summing up the numbers of items delivered, but without the ability to draw conclusions, as item sizes can differ and there is no clear way to measure progress comprehensively).
-Now, with the way the case team was working and measuring the Lead and Cycle Time they have been able to monitor any improvement, learn and possibly set themselves goals
+- Kaizen (continuous improvement) - while doing Scrum, there is a tendency to retrospect - by summing up the numbers of items delivered, but without the ability to draw conclusions, as item sizes can differ and there is no clear way to measure progress comprehensively.
+Now, with the way the case team was working and measuring the Lead and Cycle Time, they have been able to monitor any improvement, learn and possibly set goals for themselves.

-- Another alteration, from the typical Agile ways in what the team had been doing, was the lack of a Scrum Master or someone of a similar function.
-All of the team members were contributing and working on clearing any bottlenecks, so there was no danger of people picking and choosing the tasks they liked, it as more of a case of a combined effort
+- Another alteration, from typical Agile ways in what the team had been doing, was the lack of a Scrum Master or someone of a similar function.
+All of the team members were contributing and working on clearing any bottlenecks, so there was no danger of people picking and choosing the tasks they liked, it was more a case of combined effort.

 Taking into consideration that the hypothesis of the study was that lean management can improve a software development process, there is no doubt that it has been proven correct.
 By reducing the permitted workload, allowing continuous improvement, through providing and monitoring statistic measurements the team was able to cut down waste and lead time, reduce variability and largely improve on their teamwork capabilities.